 Cooking isn't the only skill that can be taught through virtual classes.
 Virtually anything that people might want to learn is an option, from something as hands-on as soapmaking to something more classroom-style like French classes.
-Just make sure that you have an expert willing to take parts before you start advertising.
+Just make sure you have an expert willing to take part before you start advertising.

 - Craft nights

-Although auctions and raffles can be a fun way to sell off items that get plenty of participation and raise a lot of money, there's no reason why you can't just host a regular online shop instead.
+Although auctions and raffles can be a fun way to sell off items that get plenty of participation and raise a lot of money for nonprofits, there's no reason why you can't just host a regular online shop instead.
 It might not raise as much money upfront, but the advantage is that you can continue to attract customers to your shop and build a steady income stream — especially if you work on your SEO or hold marketing campaigns.